SenpaiKirigaia/AAA-Tower-defense/README.md

 # AAA-Tower-defense

 ## Short Introduction
 Group computer science project of MIPT LPR students.
-It is pathethic attempt \
+It is a pathethic attempt \
 to get "хор.(5)" mark or at least "уд.(3)" via coding equally pathethic \
 tower defense game.